 Once applicants are accepted into the program, they will attend an advising session for detailed instructions on program admission tasks required before the course starts.

-Applications for all semesters will be accepted in the K. Ray Bailey Student Services Center on a first-come, first-served basis, starting September for the upcoming year spring/summer/fall semesters and anytime prior to the first class meeting for the current semester.
-A maximum of 17 seats are available Fall/Spring semesters on the main campus and an alternate list will be maintained for each semester once the first 17 seats have been filled.
-The Goodwill site will have 10 seats with a waitlist for the summer semester.
+Applications for all semesters will be accepted in the K. Ray Bailey Student Services Center on a first-come, first-served basis, starting September for the upcoming year fall/spring semesters and anytime prior to the first class meeting for the current semester.
+A maximum of 17 seats are available for Fall/Spring semesters on the main campus and an alternate list will be maintained for each semester once the first 17 seats have been filled.
 Applicants will be placed on the waiting list according to the date they complete an Eligibility Form/Placement Information (PI) form with an advisor.
-Waiting lists are now carried over to the next class and you will be contacted each semester during the admissions process.

 Pre-Limited Advisors work with students applying to this program, and they can be reached at firstname.lastname@example.org.
 After you obtain a seat you will be given an acceptance letter with more detailed information.
 The acceptance letter will also list multiple advising session options (choose one) where you will get registration instructions by the Phlebotomy faculty advisors.

 PSY-150 General Psychology OR PSY-118 Interpersonal Psychology credit is required in the PBT program.
-If you plan to pursue a 2 year or 4-year degree later we recommend PSY 150 for transfer credit.
+If you plan to pursue a 2-year or 4-year degree later we recommend PSY-150 for transfer credit.
 This can be taken before or at the same time as the PBT courses.
-Grade of C or higher is required.
+A grade of C or higher is required.
 If you took it at another school then request an official transcript be sent to the registrar’s office.

 *The college refund policy applies if a student drops the program after being denied clinical site privileges.

 The lecture is held 4 days per week and the lab is 2 days per week.
-Clinical rotations are 3-4 days per week (summer requires 4 clinical days).
+Clinical rotations are 3 days a week.

 NAACLS Program Outcomes